Looking for:

 Policy and procedure writing is seldom easy.
 Therefore, if we acknowledge that our readers may be resistant to change, we can use the communication process to offer some specific tools to help readers manage change.
 Our new mantra of involve, explain, listen, enforce, reinforce, evaluate may diminish our readers' resistance to change.
 They may even ask us to move their cheese!

 Catherine S. Hibbard is a nationally recognized expert in business and technical writing.
-Her company, Cypress Media Group, is an Atlanta-based advertising, public relations, and training firm that provides training and consulting primarily related to business and technical writing, presentation skills, and media relations.
+Her company, Cypress Media Group, is an advertising, public relations, and training firm that provides training and consulting primarily related to business and technical writing, presentation skills, and media relations.